csa402/cgminer-hexminer/patches/do_it_yourself.md

 wget https://raw.githubusercontent.com/wareck/cgminer-hexminer/master/patches/extranonce-patch.patch

+Patching :
+-
-if you want to use Hexminer BTC:
+If you want to use Hexminer BTC:

 patch -p1 <rev_9afd0a216a0f95adb650e4818f24af1a61ad837d.patch

-if you want to use Hexminer Scrypt:
+If you want to use Hexminer Scrypt:

 patch -p1 <srev_9afd0a216a0f95adb650e4818f24af1a61ad837d.patch

-if you want add extranonce options (nicehash special optminisation):
+If you want add extranonce options (nicehash special optminisation):

 patch -p1 <extranonce-patch.patch